antmicro/distant-rec/README.md

 Moreover, in certain cases (e.g. VTR) the operating system of the client should be the same as of the workers.
 This is because sometimes we may build some binaries on the client, and then instruct the workers to execute them.
 In the case of different operating systems there might appear a shared library path or version mismatch.

+## Symlinks

+Symlinks are not properly supported in current Remote Execution API implementations.
+If your projects relies on them, you need to readapt it, otherwise it will not run at all.

+The presence of one symlink is enough to cause the whole build to silently fail - there will be no output.
+Moreover, an error will appear on the worker.

+Feel free to inspect `tools/vtr-helper.sh` to see how we solved this problem in the case of VTR.

 ## Practical examples

 Even though the client strives to be universal, it has been developed so that it fulfils the needs of certain open-source projects.